Kevinle76/US_Census/README.md

 4. Rename any columns to reflect the data calculations.

 5. Export the resulting tables to CSVs.
-We will be using them again in our next class.